-Our high school partner teachers are integral members of the Concurrent Enrollment Program and the Saint Paul College community.
+Our high school faculty are integral members of the Concurrent Enrollment Program and the Saint Paul College community.

-In order to teach in the Concurrent Enrollment Program (CEP), a high school instructor must complete an application and be approved by the college.
-CEP instructors must meet the college minimum credentials for faculty members.
+To teach in the Concurrent Enrollment Program (CEP), a high school faculty member must complete an application and be approved by the college.
+CEP high school faculty must meet the college minimum credentials for faculty members.
 Credentials needed to teach courses in the Minnesota State system are determined at the system level.

-- Liberal Arts or General Education high school instructors must possess a Master’s degree in field (Math, English, Sociology, etc.) OR a Master’s degree in any field with 18 credits in the discipline of the course (Math, English, Sociology, etc.).
+- Liberal Arts or General Education high school faculty must possess a Master’s Degree in field (Math, English, Sociology, etc.) OR a Master’s Degree in any field with 18 credits in the discipline of the course (Math, English, Sociology, etc.).

 - Career and Technical Education faculty must meet the faculty credentials set forth by Minnesota State’s joint faculty credentialing board.
 These criteria include appropriate education requirement, occupational experience requirement, and work recency.
 Review each credential field individually.

 - Minn.
 State Board Policy 3.32 College Faculty Credentialing